bachmateus/rn-files-creator/README.md

 # Features
 Create React Native files.

-1. Create components files using JavaScript.
+1. Create component files using JavaScript.
-2. Create components files using TypeScript.
+2. Create component files using TypeScript.
 3. Create style file using StyleSheet.
 4. Create style file using StyledComponent.
 5. Create a config file to store your preferences.

 # Project folders structure
-`rn-files-creator` use the following project structure to create the components.
+`rn-files-creator` use the following project structure to create the component.

   ```bash
   root